bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 Might seem like a lot of effort, but it's probably not as much as you think

 People will appreciate you making the effort, and they'll make an effort, too.

 <a href="#nav">Back to top</a>

+## Chinafy your apps + Lessons you can steal from China <a id="chinafy-your-apps">

+Adam Cogan @AdamCogan

+Rapidly changing environment.
+If you went to China in 2015 it's no longer relevant

+WeChat pay or AliPay over credit card or cash.
+QR code scanning

+Largest economy soon (2029)

+Many companies have \$0 revenue in China, even big ones.
+Partly due to the firewall.
+Also because we don't understand the culture

+Mostly mobile.
+Native apps.
+Web apps.
+WeChat official pages and mini apps

+Sesame credit from AliPay, WeChat, PBOC (people's bank of China), etc.
+Better interest rates
+Paying bills on time
+Based on your friends
+Restricted travel
+Is this the same thing as the social credit system?

+Even the beggars have WeChat QR codes

+How to succeed in China:

+- use WeChat
+- payments
+- auth - phone/otp or social, not user/ pass
+- QR code
+- gamify
+- Chinese name
+- Chinese cloud
+- local partners sales and support
+- translation/localisation
+- mini app
+- UX - no minimalist design.
+Busier the better
+-

+<a href="#nav">Back to top</a>

+##Using Flutter to develop cloud enabled mobile applications <a id="using-flutter-to-develop-cloud-enabled-mobile-applications"></a>

+Nick Randolph and Pooja Bhaumik

+Differential rendering (like React)

+Easy to use with material design - components are available.
+Make your apps beautiful.

+Everything is a widget, and it's all declarative

+Dart has a .. chaining operator to... set multiple properties?

+Hot reload is way better than xamarin or native Android and gradle

+Visual studio app centre

+<a href="#nav">Back to top</a>

+## What's going on with Project Fugu? <a id="whats-going-on-with-project-fugu"></a>

+Phil Nash @philnash

+Chrome team.
+Pushing the web forward -- parity with native apps

+Previously we had vendor prefixes
+Now we have feature flags

+#enable-experimental-web-platform-features

+Websites can request to join origin trial.
+That means you don't need users to opt in

+---

+The new stuff:
+Web share API
+No tracking.
+No JS, don't need to (and can't) track where they shared it or what platforms they use

+Web share target API
+Make your own pwa to share, maybe?
+Chrome trial suggested it was ok, trying to convince Safari

+Wake lock
+Keeps the screen awake (or system, but it doesn't work yet) Useful for non interactive sites, or sites that don't interact with button/links (e.g. motion)

+Aborting requests
+Abort Controller to cancel fetches

+Contacts picker API
+Could be useful for calling, emailing, sharing with contacts.
+They can select from their Devices contacts

+Native file system API
+Window.
+Choose file system entries () // promise
+Drag and drop files don't work on mobile.
+The "choose file" button is ugly

+Shape detection API
+Face detector, Text detector, Barcode detector
+No mouth = no face, apparently
+Get locations of different features and bounding box

+It's all good for them to build it, but if we don't experiment, they won't find the edge cases or be able to make it better

+<a href="#nav">Back to top</a>

+## How to do in-app chaos testing <a id="how-to-do-in-app-chaos-testing"></a>

+Wesley Cabus

+Server in a suitcase in Rwanda.
+They go hours/days without internet because of Power outages.
+We were developing in an office with WiFi.
+They're so different

+Airplane mode isn't an accurate simulation

+Wrote a library called ruh roh.
+Wraps around a service and has random delays or random failures.
+Nugget package (prerelease)

+Lets you cause exceptions from different services/methods based on whatever conditions you want so you can test what happens when stuff doesn't work.
+Really useful for external dependencies

+Can also slow things down

+Change the data that is returned

+<a href="#nav">Back to top</a>

+## Bank Grade Security <a id="bank-grade-security"></a>

+Kieran Jacobsen @kjacobsen

+Hsts
+Csp
+security headers
+Report uri

+TLS
+SSL labs
+TLS 11 and 10 make security worse for everyone, to support a few

+. well-known/security.
+Txt
+Process, contacts, policies, etc

+Keybase.io

+<a href="#nav">Back to top</a>

+## Beyond infrastructure as code DSLs <a id="beyond-infrastructure-as-code-dsls"></a>

+Jake Ginnivan

+Pulumi can use ts, python, go

+Define resources in code.
+Can publish and consume infra

+Configuration in code, e.g. tests, feature flags, environment

+Pulumi cli
+Tracks state - what's actually deployed - uses some extra metadata, so it doesn't just query to find what's available

+App.pulumi.com
+"Enterprise" features like audit, policies, secret management

+Can mix intra code and application code
+E.g. S3 on created event handler => lambda

+"We want devs to manage infra"
+Input from ops.
+Make sure it's monitored, etc. Knowledge sharing Feel like this will help build awareness
+Allow team to evolve architecture, look at simplifying, reducing cost, etc

+Pulumi crosswalk gives you some sensible defaults.
+Pulumi is more configurable, but more effort, too

+<a href="#nav">Back to top</a>

+## Thousands of concurrent connections with Azure SignalR Service <a id="thousands-of-concurrent-connections-with-azure-signalr-service"></a>

+Nelly Sattari @nelly_sattari
+and Stafford Williams @staff0rd

+Real-time functionality.
+Get updates as they happen

+Well suited with event driven architecture

+Used to use long polling.
+Connection is held open.
+Once data is available, response returned, connection closed Once it's closed, another long poll request is opened

+Then server push, but it's only one way

+Web sockets allow bidirectional messages.
+Don't need to keep including headers, because the connection already exists, so less data

+SignalR chooses the best connection based on client and server capabilities.
+Essentially, it abstracts that layer.
+Websockets -> server push -> long polling

+50vms to 1 big VM ~250000 persistent connections
+Scaling out means that each app service can only broadcast to it's own clients So you need a backplane
+Which means it needs to be stateful

+Azure SignalR Service handles that for you.
+It's a proxy not a backplane Persistent connections on the web server is now 0.
+They all go through the SignalR Service

+Handles up to 100,000 connections (100 units) if you want to pay for it.
+That's per service

+<a href="#nav">Back to top</a>